 - 90 degree angle between hitch arm and vertical post make bottoming out in steep driveways more likely for low-hitch cars (vans, smaller SUVs)

-- Lower total weight capacity than other vertical racks (will only matter if you have ebikes)
+- Lower total weight capacity than other vertical racks (will only matter if you plan on carrying 4+ e-bikes)

-- Rack lowering lever is hard to engage
+- Rack lowering lever can be hard to engage

 Check out the Velocirax in action in our video review!